kazurayam/How_to_let_TestCases_in_a_TestSuite_to_quit_once_a_TestCase_failed/README.md

 I will let it invoke all Test Cases in a Test Suite as defined.

 Rather, I would write *each Test Cases to check if any of preceding Test Cases in the Test Suite has failed*.
 If there are any failed Test Cases, then a Test Case should quit immediately.
 A Test Case should check it before executing the body of test processes to prevent consuming time.
-Test Cases can be self-deterministic if it is informed if any of its preceding Test Cases in a Test Suite has failed or not.

-I will introduce a few Groovy classes that implements *Self-deterministic Test Cases in Test Suite*.
+I will introduce a few custom Groovy classes.
 A jar file that includes the module will be provided.
+Provided that Test Cases are informed of the results of preceding Test Cases, following Test Cases can be self-deterministic.

 ## Dependencies